seqan/seqan/manual/source/Tutorial/DataStructures/Sequence/Sequences.rst

      In this task you will compare whole sequences.
      Reuse the code from above.
 Instead of a ``String<Dna5>`` we will now deal with a ``String<Dna5String>``.
      Build a string which contains the Dna5Strings "ATATANGCGT", "AAGCATGANT" and "TGAAANTGAC".
-     Now check for all elements of the container, if they are lexicographically smaller or bigger than the  given reference sequence "GATGCATGAT" and append them to a appropriate list.
+     Now check for all elements of the container, if they are lexicographically smaller or bigger than the  given subject sequence "GATGCATGAT" and append them to a appropriate list.
-     Print out the final lists.
+     Print out the final list.

    Hints
      Try to avoid unnecessary sequence scans.